otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 - `npm init -y`: Initializes a **Node.js** project.
 The `-y` flag is used to accept the default values.
 - `npm install express`: Installs the **Express** module.
+- `npm install cors`: Installs the **CORS** module. **CORS** is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
+You will learn more about **CORS** in **ID608001: Intermediate Application Development Concepts**.
 - `npm install nodemon --save-dev`: Installs the **Nodemon** module.
 The `--save-dev` flag is used to save the module as a development dependency.
 A development dependency is a module that is only required during development.
 It is not required in production.

 In the `package.json` file, add the following line to the `scripts` block